 What are recreational vehicles and tiny houses on wheels?

 They are vehicles, not buildings.
 The term is used to refer to campers, motor homes, vacation trailers and fifth-wheel trailers.
 Tiny homes on wheels and park model recreational vehicles are also included.
 These are small homes built on a trailer, using a campsite style hook up for water, electricity and sewer.
 Vehicles are regulated by the Oregon Department of Transportation’s Motor Vehicles Division and are not subject to state and city building codes.
-The current City code prohibits residential occupancy of vehicles, but enforcement of this prohibition is de-emphasized pending a decision on whether to loosen the prohibition.

 - Provides a lower cost option for people who might not be able to afford to rent an accessory dwelling unit, apartment or house.

 Recreational vehicles and tiny houses on wheels are also allowed in outdoor shelters, church parking lots, manufactured home parks and commercial campgrounds.